-One-time Yahoo administrator Derek Balling has announced that the RFC Ignorant blacklist is being shut down.
-This blacklist has existed since at least late 2001.
+One-time Yahoo administrator Derek Balling has announced that the RFC Ignorant blocking list is being shut down.
+This blocking list had existed since at least late 2001.
 Its listing criteria including things like not having an "abuse" or "postmaster"address that accepted mail.
-Listing criteria didn't necessarily overlap with the generally accepted criteria for fighting spam, so my guess is that this blacklist's lack of usefulness as a spam fighting tool had finally diminished past the point of no useful return.
+Listing criteria didn't necessarily overlap with the generally accepted criteria for fighting spam, so my guess is that this blocking list's lack of usefulness as a spam fighting tool had finally diminished past the point of no useful return.
 As Derek himself says, "the usefulness of a DNSBL is greatly diminished," and of the old hardware running the service, "the value proposition just isn't there."

-I blogged about the RFC Ignorant blacklist back in 2006.
+I blogged about the RFC Ignorant blocking list back in 2006.